-24. The rights provided under this agreement are granted (as the case may be) to the Friend only.
+24. The rights provided under this agreement are granted (as the case may be) to the Subscriber only.

 25. This agreement is not intended to benefit anyone other than the Parties to it and, in particular, no provisions of this agreement shall be enforceable under the Contracts (Rights of Third Parties) Act 1999 by a third party.